Eligibility and Deadlines

 SERP Scholar Research

-Learn more about the SERP Scholar experience - including previous SERP Scholars and their projects.
+Learn more about the SERP Scholar experience, including information about past SERP Scholars and their projects.

 Program Goals

-The SERP aims to encourage, promote, and prepare diverse undergraduate students to both pursue and thrive in their graduate studies.
-The program endeavors to increase opportunities for individuals from historically marginalized communities to engage in important research that has an impact across a range of areas within the education, health, and arts fields.
-Furthermore, the program encourages undergraduate students to investigate particular issues that impact various aspects of education found across nine departments housed within the SoE.
+SERP aims to encourage, promote, and prepare diverse undergraduate students to both pursue and thrive in their graduate studies.
+The program endeavors to increase opportunities for individuals to engage in important research that has an impact across a range of areas within the education, health, and arts fields.
+Furthermore, the program encourages undergraduate students to investigate particular issues that impact various aspects of education found across the ten departments housed within the School of Education.

 Specific areas of research could include experiences in the following areas (subject to availability of mentors and potential match with SERP Scholar):

-Arts: 3D Art, 4D/Digital Art, Art Education, Dance, Drawing/Painting, Graphic Design, Printmaking & Book Arts, Photography, Theatre and drama
+Arts: 3D Art, 4D/Digital Art, Art Education, Dance, Drawing/Painting, Graphic Design, Printmaking and Book Arts, Photography, Theatre and Drama

 Program Components

-The SERP is a ten-week residential summer program that will take place on the UW-Madison campus in summer 2022.
-During the session, SERP Scholars receive guidance from a faculty/research associate mentor on their chosen research topic and prepare and present a culminating presentation about their research topics at the end of the program.
+SERP is a ten-week residential summer program that will take place on the UW-Madison campus in summer 2023.
+During the session, SERP Scholars receive guidance from a faculty/research associate mentor on their chosen research topic and prepare and present a culminating presentation about their research topic.

-SERP Scholars will also interact with other students from UW-Madison Summer Research Opportunities Programs (SROP), participate in weekly seminars about topics in education, research team meetings, professional development opportunities and 1:1’s with SERP program staff.
+SERP Scholars will also interact with other students from the other UW-Madison Summer Research Opportunities Programs (SROP) and participate in weekly seminars about topics in education, research team meetings, professional development opportunities, and 1:1s with SERP program staff.
 Information about applying to graduate school, financial aid/funding, library resources, and social activities will also be provided.

 Important Dates